-The estimated amount needed at 31 December 2010 was £230 million (compared to the assets of £129.9 million) and this shortfall of approximately £100m has increased significantly since.
-The amount is higher than on the ongoing funding position described above because the winding up position assumes that benefits will be secured by buying insurance policies.
-Insurers are obliged to take a very cautious view of the future and wish to make a profit.
-By contrast, our funding plan assumes that the Union and the Churches will continue to support the Scheme.
-Even if a scheme is fully funded on the ongoing basis, the winding up position is very likely to be less than 100% funded.
+The estimated amount needed at 1 January 2011 was £9.6 million (compared to the assets of £6.1 million) and this shortfall of approximately £3.5m has increased since.
+Unusually, this shortfall is slightly lower than on the ongoing funding position described above, despite the winding up position allowing for benefits to be secured by buying insurance policies.
+This is expensive, as insurers are obliged to take a very cautious view of the future and wish to make a profit.
+However, the provision for long-term operating expenses within the Scheme more than outweighs the extra cost of buying annuities, and the Trustee is considering means of reducing those costs.

-If the Scheme were to start to wind up, the employers would be required to pay enough money into the Scheme to enable the members' benefits to be completely secured with an insurance company.
-It may be, however, that the employers would not be able to pay this full amount at the required time.
-If all the employers became insolvent, the Pension Protection Fund might be able to take over the Scheme and pay compensation to members.
+If the Scheme were to start to wind up, the participating employers would be required to pay enough money into the Scheme to enable the members' benefits to be completely secured with an insurance company.
+It may be, however, that the participating employers would not be able to pay this full amount at the required time.
+If all the participating employers became insolvent, the Pension Protection Fund might be able to take over the Scheme and pay compensation to members.
 Further information and guidance is available on the Pension Protection Fund's website at www.pensionprotectionfund.org.uk or you can write to the Pension Protection Fund at Knollys House, 17 Addiscombe Road, Croydon, Surrey, CR0 6SR.